-The Fairmount Park Art Association (now the Association for Public Art) launched Light Up Philadelphia, a study of the potential for creative urban lighting, in 1987.
+The Association for Public Art launched Light Up Philadelphia, a study of the potential for creative urban lighting, in 1987.
 Inspired by the spirit of Laszlo Moholy-Nagy, who declared, “Great technical problems will be solved when the intuition of the artists will direct the research of engineers and technicians,” the study investigated the history and future of creative lighting in Philadelphia and sought to integrate artists’ work into urban planning initiatives.
 It examined how lighting and new technology can improve a city’s “livability” and suggested new visions for the use of public art to create and enhance public space.

 Five artists – David Ireland, Phillips Simkin, Leni Schwendinger, Mierle Ukeles, and Krzysztof Wodiczko – studied the prospects for lighting around the city.
 Proposals suggested creative means to increase residents’ and tourists’ sense of security; encourage mobility and enjoyment of the city’s resources after dark; emphasize sculptural and architectural treasures; and increase local pride in neighborhoods and commercial districts.